-With predictions of more interest rates cuts on the horizon, you may be considering a tracker mortgage instead of locking into a fixed rate mortgage.
-We explain how tracker mortgages work, the pros and cons to consider & how to get the best tracker mortgage deals.
+Considering a tracker mortgage instead of locking into a fix?
+We explain how tracker mortgages work, the pros and cons, and how to get the best tracker mortgage rates.

 A tracker mortgage is a type of variable rate mortgage that “tracks” a base rate, usually the Bank of England’s base rate.
 So if interest rates increase or decrease, the rate you’ll pay on your mortgage will go up or down by the same amount.